WAIS-IV

 This IQ test comprehensively evaluates an individual's intellectual functioning across various domains, including verbal comprehension, perceptual reasoning, working memory, and processing speed.
 It is designed to aid in the diagnosis of intellectual disabilities, learning disorders, brain injuries, and other cognitive impairments and to identify intellectual strengths and weaknesses (Lichtenberger & Kaufman, 2013).

-This WAIS-IV comprehensively assesses cognitive abilities across four principal areas, commonly called index scores.
+This WAIS-IV comprehensively assesses cognitive abilities across four principal areas, called index scores.
 These index scores are derived from performance on various subtests and provide valuable insights into an individual's cognitive strengths and weaknesses.

 Verbal comprehension index (VCI)